PhewaleZ/Cisco-Packet-Tracer-Projects/Packet-Tracer-Projects/Router-on-a-stick-project/README.md

 ## 802.1Q Trunking

-I configured 802.1Q trunking to allow traffic from multiple VLANs to traverse a single switch interface.
+I configured 802.1Q trunking to allow traffic from 2 VLANs to traverse a single switch interface.

 In the example below:
 PC0 in VLAN10 is capable of pinging a PC10, which has the IP address 192.168.18.99